rampatra/photography/README.md

 5. And that's it, your website is set.
 To view, go to [photography.ramswaroop.me](http://photography.ramswaroop.me) (or whatever you have in the CNAME file) and if you don't have one, you can go to [yourusername.github.io/photography](http://yourusername.github.io/photography)

 ## ProTips
-I have made this as an [npm](https://www.npmjs.com) package with [gulp](http://gulpjs.com/) to automate my image resizing and thumbnail generation.
+I have made this as an [npm](https://www.npmjs.com) package with [gulp](http://gulpjs.com/) to __automate image resizing and thumbnail generation__.
 So if you're lazy like me then you can just do the following before you push your images to github.

 1. Go inside the project `$ cd photography`
 2. Install all dependencies by `$ npm install`